n-claes/legolas/docs/content/getting-started/installation.md

 # Requirements
 Due to the heavy use of object-oriented features (Fortran 2003) and submodules (Fortran 2008), Legolas requires relatively recent Fortran compilers.
-CMake is used for the build process.
 Below is a list of prerequisites needed to successfully build and run both Legolas and the post-processing framework [Pylbo](../../general/data_analysis/).
 Please note that lower compiler versions have not been tested, but _might_ work.